Harry Kewell: Liverpool (2003–2008)

-Kewell found himself unable to make the team after Liverpool's FA Cup defeat to Barnsley.
-His chances of a new contract were hindered, however; when seeking games and match fitness, he travelled with his national team to play in a game against Singapore.
-Kewell returned to England with a groin strain, unfortunately leaving less time to prove himself worthy of a new deal.
+Kewell struggled to break into the team following Liverpool's FA Cup defeat to Barnsley.
+His chances of securing a new contract were further hindered when, in search of match fitness, he travelled to play for his national team against Singapore.
+He returned to England with a groin strain, leaving him less time to prove himself worthy of a new deal.
 His first goal of the 2007–08 season was for the Liverpool reserve team in their 2–0 win over rivals Manchester United.
-Because of injuries, his future at Liverpool was uncertain.
-In May 2008, it was revealed Liverpool would not be offering Kewell a new contract at the club.
+Because of his injuries, his future at Liverpool was uncertain.
+In May 2008, Liverpool revealed they would not offer Kewell a new contract.

 Galatasaray (2008–2011)

 On 5 July 2008, reigning Turkish Süper Lig champions Galatasaray signed Kewell to a two-year contract, presenting him with the number 19 shirt.

 Upon signing, Kewell said, "I wanted to move on and this is the best way.
 I can't wait to get started, it's just what I'm looking forward to, a new challenge."
-His transfer to Galatasaray provoked strong criticism from fans and teammates of his former club Leeds United as he was a Leeds player when two of their fans were murdered in attacks before a UEFA Cup semi-final against Galatasaray in Istanbul in April 2000.
-Kewell responded and in an open letter he stated, "I chose the No 19 shirt when I signed for Galatasaray SK as a sign of respect for Leeds because that was the number I got when I first became a regular member of the Leeds United starting XI.
+His transfer to Galatasaray provoked strong criticism from fans and teammates of his former club, Leeds United, as he had been a Leeds player when two of their fans were murdered in attacks before a UEFA Cup semi-final against Galatasaray in Istanbul in April 2000.
+Kewell responded in an open letter, stating, "I chose the No 19 shirt when I signed for Galatasaray SK as a sign of respect for Leeds because that was the number I got when I first became a regular member of the Leeds United starting XI.
 I felt that it might be a way to demonstrate that I had not forgotten where it all started and I was hoping that in a small way it would help the healing process of the tragedy that occurred on 5 April 2000.
 To blame the Galatasaray club for the tragedy in Istanbul is simply wrong and discriminatory."